Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

 \subsection{Spectral variability}

 A multi-wavelength spectral analysis is possible due to an abundance of archival IUE spectra covering most of the 26-year orbital period (1978-1995).
-Following the most recent periastron in January 2024, we have also obtained new high-resolution spectra in the optical region with STELLA and PLATOSpec, as well as in the near-IR with VLTI-GRAVITY.
+Following the most recent periastron passage around January 2024 (based on ephemeris from \citealt{gonzalez02}), we have also obtained new high-resolution spectra in the optical with STELLA and PLATOSpec, and in the near-IR with VLTI-GRAVITY.
 As shown by \citet{rossi98}, but also recently by \citet{neugent18}, for RSG+B binaries, the spectral energy distribution at wavelengths longer than $\sim 4000 \: \rm \AA$ is typically dominated by the RSG.
-Nonetheless, for systems where the companion is embedded in the dense, cool shocked wind of the RSG, as in the case of VV Cep or systems studied by \citet{patrick25}, the hot companion may not be directly observed in the spectrum even at below $\sim 4000 \: \rm \AA$.
+Nonetheless, for systems where the companion is embedded in the dense, cool shocked wind of the RSG, as in the case of VV Cep or systems studied by \citet{patrick25}, the photospheric lines of the hot companion may not be directly observed in the spectrum even below $\sim 4000 \: \rm \AA$.